 If you are a smoker or tobacco user looking for life insurance, let our agency shop the marketplace in order to find you the best deal available.
 Please request a quote or give one of our veteran agents a call today!

-Marijuana Smoking or Cannabis Smoking- High Risk Life Insurance
+Marijuana Smoking or Cannabis Smoking and Ex Drug Users and Life Insurance

 As more and more states are legalizing recreational marijuana, our agency is beginning to see an increase in applicants that use marijuana.